Bespoke Insulated Garden Offices from £8,995

 This model is available both in our standard Cube design or with an Overhang.

-Can I connect water for a toilet, kitchen or shower?
+Can you connect water for a toilet, kitchen or shower?

-Yes, however as mentioned above our garden rooms generally don’t required Planning Permission unless your build falls into one of the exceptions.
-Connecting water for a toilet, sink, shower or kitchen will mean we need to connect to your existing facilities and obtain permission from your local authority.
+Connecting water for a toilet, sink, shower or kitchen will mean we need to connect to your existing facilities and obtain a Building Warrant from your local authority.
 We can apply for this on your behalf, an additional fee will apply.

 If you’re intending on using a garden room to live with a bathroom, shower and kitchenette then please see our granny annexe solution.